BCLibraries/burns-exhibits/content/andrews-first-exhibit/fourth-style.md

 **Paste-down**

 The paste-down for style IV was a simple, repeating pattern of overlapping "E" and "L" which appear on the spine.
-This 1967 edition of August Strindberg's *The Red Room* is one example.
+This 1967 edition of August Strindberg's [*The Red Room: Scenes of Artistic and Literary Life*](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21373231600001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US) is one example.
 Both examples of Style IV are from Graham Greene's Library.
 {{% /largefigure %}}